-Ross Revenge was built in Bremerhaven in 1960.
-From 1963 she was the flagship of the Ross fishing fleet and at 68 metres was their largest vessel and brought in record catches to her home port of Grimsby.
-She took part in the Icelandic Cod Wars but when Britain capitulated in this dispute and due to now sharing fishing grounds with members of the Common Market, the UK fishing industry collapsed.
+Ross Revenge was built in Bremerhaven in 1960 and named Freyr.
+Three years later she was purchased from her Icelandic owners by the British firm Ross Trawlers Ltd. After re-fitting, the reamed Ross Revenge became the flagship of the Ross fishing fleet and at 68 metres was their largest vessel and brought in record catches to her home port of Grimsby.
+She took part in the Icelandic Cod Wars but when Britain capitulated in this dispute, due to sharing fishing grounds with members of the Common Market, the UK fishing industry collapsed.
 By 1980 she was in Cairnyan which was a scrapping port.
-But Ross Revenge was purchased by the pirate broadcast station Radio Caroline and taken to Spain to be outfitted with broadcasting equipment and a tall aerial tower.
+But Ross Revenge was purchased by Radio Caroline and taken to Spain to be outfitted with broadcasting equipment and a tall aerial tower.

 Thus from 1983 she was the base for Radio Caroline, spending eight years continuously at sea in International Waters.
 After surviving the 1987 hurricane she was shipwrecked on the Goodwin Sands in 1991, one of the very few ships to survive going aground in that location.
 She was brought in to Dover in a damaged and derelict condition and was impounded there.
 Radio Caroline had no further interest in the ship and no owner came forward.
 To avoid the ship being claimed by the salvors and scrapped, an informal group was founded called Ross Revenge Support Group.
 They paid the salvage, took the ship in to their care and started to repair the defects.
 By 1993 she was in sufficiently good order to leave Dover under tow.